scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Add the Scala Facet to you Project

-* A ÒFacetÓ is IDEAÕs way of knowing what technologies your project uses and to store configuration information for these technologies.
-We need to add the ÒScalaÓ facet to your project.
-In the next step, weÕll configure it.
+* A ï¿½Facetï¿½ is IDEAï¿½s way of knowing what technologies your project uses and to store configuration information for these technologies.
+We need to add the ï¿½Scalaï¿½ facet to your project.
+In the next step, weï¿½ll configure it.
 *   File > Project Structure...
 *   in list at upper left, select "Facets"
 *   above the middle list, click the '+' icon to add a new facet